scottgriv/PRG-Personal-Repository-Guidelines/_site/categories/table_generator_guide.md

   - Follow the instructions in the file to configure your repository.
   - The file name and path can be changed in the `project_tier_table_generator.py` script (default path is your project root directory).

-> [!WARNING]
+> [!CAUTION]
-> Do not adjust the lines or the format of the file, only the content or else the table will not be generated properly.
+> Lines 15-18 are mapped in the `scripts/project_tier_table.py` script to the PRG system.
+Do not move or change these lines without adjusting the script to account for this change.

    - The GitHub Action Workflow (explained below) uses this file to categorize your repositories.
    - You must have a _Repository Tier_ label for each repository for the categorization to work.